antoine3000/dok-antoine/content/assignments/2020-03-18-embedded-programming/_index.md

 The ATtiny1614 isn't yet supported by PlatformIO and therefore needs another method to be programmed.
 Fortunately, [pyupdi](https://github.com/mraardvark/pyupdi) is here!
 Pyupdi is a Python UPDI driver for programming the "new" tinyAVR and megaAVR devices.

+## Connectivity

+Power comes from a USB cable via a FTDI connector.
+The data comes from the UPDI connector and goes through another FTDI connector.

 ## Install

 `git clone https://github.com/mraardvark/pyupdi`